-Most patients experience little to no pain from an implant placement.
+Most patients experience little to no pain from implant placement.
 You’ll return periodically for us to examine the area and make sure the bone and implant are integrating properly.
 Once the images show that everything is fused tightly, we will fit you with a permanent restoration.

 Implants are the ideal tooth replacement for many patients, but work best in a healthy environment and do require a certain amount of bone for success.
 A personalized consultation and dental implant FAQ session with our doctors can reveal if implants are right for you.

-Implants are the only tooth replacement option that fuse with the bone through a process known as osseointegration.
+Implants are the only tooth replacement option that fuses with the bone through a process known as osseointegration.
 This offers permanent tooth replacement along with unrivaled stability and oral function.

 Implants are a permanent solution to tooth loss, with proper care and maintenance.
-Overtime, normal wear and tear in the mouth may require replacement of the implant restoration.
+Over time, normal wear and tear in the mouth may require the replacement of the implant restoration.
 However, the titanium implant itself can last a lifetime.

 Implants offer numerous benefits to your health, smile, and general well-being.
 They can replace any number of teeth, from a single missing tooth to an entire arch.
 Implants also look, feel, and function like real teeth.
 They improve biting, chewing, and speaking in addition to many other health benefits.

 Proper care and maintenance for implants mirrors that of natural teeth.
-Meticulous homecare and visits to our practice for routine cleanings and exams generally is all that is needed for care for implants.
+Meticulous homecare and visits to our practice for routine cleanings and exams generally are all that is needed for care for implants.